-The information below presents a summary of certain terms of the US\$500,000,000 7.625% Bonds due 2036 (the "bonds").
-This summary must be read as an introduction to this prospectus supplement and prospectus and any decision to invest in the bonds should be based on a consideration of the prospectus supplement and prospectus as a whole, including the documents incorporated by reference.
-Following the implementation of the relevant provisions of the Prospectus Directive (Directive 2003/71/EC) in each Member State of the European Economic Area no civil liability will attach to Uruguay in any such Member State solely on the basis of this prospectus supplement or the prospectus.
+The information below presents a summary of certain terms of the 3.70% UI Bonds due 2037 (the "Bonds").
+This summary must be read as an introduction to this prospectus supplement and prospectus and any decision to invest in the Bonds should be based on a consideration of the prospectus supplement and prospectus as a whole, including the documents incorporated by reference.
+Following the implementation of the relevant provisions of the Prospectus Directive (Directive 2003/71/EC) in each Member State of the European Economic Area no civil liability will attach to Uruguay in any such Member State solely on the basis of this summary, including any translation thereof, unless it is misleading, inaccurate or inconsistent when read together with the other parts of this prospectus supplement or the prospectus.
 Where a claim relating to the information contained in this prospectus supplement or the prospectus is brought before a court in a Member State of the European Economic Area, the plaintiff may, under the national legislation of the Member State where the claim is brought, be required to bear the costs of translating this prospectus supplement or the prospectus before the legal proceedings are initiated.